3 ways I’ve changed since starting my blog (sex blogging superhero, but not sexpert)

 Never stop learning.
 My biggest mental block against starting my blog again was the fear that I’d look back on my old posts and cringe.
 Nowadays, I’d be more concerned if nothing my past self wrote made me cringe.
 If I cringe, it’s because I learned something new.
 Even Epiphora, sex blogger extraordinaire of 10 years, had to start somewhere and evolve.

-So how much have I myself changed since 2015, the start of my blog?
+So how much have I really changed since 2015, the start of my blog?

 Huge insertions were something I had always found hot, but assumed wasn’t for me to actually do.
 After all, I was sore and bruised after my first time using a dildo with 2″ max diameter.1 I gradually learned to relax and take bigger and more rigid objects for a while, but the distinct point where I changed my mind about fisting was when I got fingered with three fingers for the first time.
 All I could think afterward was, “Oh my gosh!
 Why didn’t I try it sooner?
 I’ve been missing out!”